Theory of charge-to-spin conversion under quantum confinement: Introduction

 A widely used approach to investigate transport in mesoscopic systems is the scattering formalism introduced by B\"uttiker \cite{PhysRevB.46.12485}, which provides a powerful framework to describe transport in multiterminal geometries.
 This method has been extensively used to analyze electrical conductance, shot noise, and nonlocal resistance signals in systems with spin-orbit coupling \cite{Romeo,PhysRevB.72.235326,PhysRevB.75.085328,PhysRevB.82.064413}.
 However, while the B\"uttiker approach excels in capturing charge transport characteristics, it does not inherently provide direct access to quantities such as spin currents, spin densities, or their spatial distributions.
-These limitations stem from the lack of an explicit and general formulation of the spin-dependent scattering matrix in terms of measurable observables.
-A fully developed scattering theory able to analyze spin transport on equal footing with charge transport is therefore necessary to bridge this gap and to facilitate a more complete understanding of SCI mechanisms in mesoscopic systems.\\ In this work, we develop a theoretical framework providing a non-trivial generalization of the B\"uttiker formalism to explicitly calculate spin currents, spin densities, and their real-space distributions.
+These limitations stem from the lack of an explicit and general relation among physical observables~\footnote{A similar distribution of non-local spin currents was obtained in Ref.~\cite{PhysRevB.73.075303} using the bond current approach.}, beyond currents, and the spin-dependent scattering matrix elements.
+Even though some aspects have been partially addressed in previous works~\cite{Scheid_2007,PhysRevB.73.075303}, a fully developed scattering theory able to analyze spin transport on equal footing with charge transport is necessary to achieve a more complete understanding of SCI mechanisms in mesoscopic systems.\\ In this work, we develop a theoretical framework providing a non-trivial generalization of the B\"uttiker formalism to explicitly calculate spin currents, spin densities and the Edelstein response and their real-space distributions.
 By formulating a spin-dependent scattering approach, we provide general expressions for these quantities in multiterminal systems with arbitrary SOC and magnetization profiles.
 As a typical application of our formalism, we apply it to an H-shaped Hall bar with Rashba SOC, a system known to exhibit non-trivial spin and charge-transport properties.
 Through our analysis, we uncover the real-space features of the EE and the SHE in the quasi-ballistic regime, demonstrating the dominance of the latter in generating spin currents, in accordance to recent experiments in oxide interfaces \cite{nanolett.9b04079}.

-\section{Theoretical model.}
+\section{Theoretical model}